-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hospice care (continued) For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non- emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: If you obtain the covered services from an in-network provider and follow plan rules for obtaining service, you only pay the plan cost sharing amount for in-network services.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hospice care (continued) For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non- emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).
+If you obtain the covered services from an in-network provider and follow plan rules for obtaining service, you only pay the plan cost sharing amount for in-network services.
 If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of- network services.
-For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan- covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost sharing amount for these services.
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit. ctitioner services, fice visits: Specialist
+Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit. - ectitioner services, ffice visits: Specialist

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Immunizations No prior authorization required.
 Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules There is no coinsurance or copay for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
-35% coinsurance Administration fee in provider's office may require a cost-share.
+35% coinsurance may require a cost-share.
 Inpatient hospital care Days 1-5: 35% coinsurance When in-network: prior authorization may be required depending on the procedure, except in urgent or emergent situations.
 Notification from your provider is required upon admission. \$250 copay per day Days 6+: \$0 copay per day Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-You are covered for an unlimited number of medically necessary days.
-Each time you are admitted or transferred to a new facility type this is considered day one of your inpatient stay and the daily copay begins again.
 Cost sharing is charged for each inpatient stay.
 If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at an in-network hospital.